HarmannSinghMann/Face-Swapperr/README.md

 ### Let's Do it !!

 ### Step 1 :
-Take  a background Image
+Take  a background Image and select the subject face .

 ![](input/comp_background.jpg)

 ### Step 2 :
-Take a foreground Image
+Take a foreground Image with approximate face dimentions as background subject's face.

 ![](input/comp_foreground.jpg)

 ### Step 3 :
-Make mask of the foreground Image
+Make a binary mask of the foreground subjects face .

 ![](input/comp_mask.jpg)